julianweisbord/yolov2-object-recognition/README.md

 3. Read the README.md in darkflow-master

-4. For further instructions and documentation, see documentation.txt
+4. For further instructions and documentation, see documentation.pdf